 There may be conditions for who can make a transition and when.

-For example, only a project admin might be able to move an Issue past the “Under Review” status.
+For example, only a project admin might be allowed to move an Issue past the “Under Review” status.

 Transitions can also be defined so as to notify specific parties when changes are made.